 - In Spriggan, the Mexican gods (especially Tezcatlipoca) are worshiped as Aztec gods when they first arrived on Earth as Ancient Astronauts.

 - Most of the patron-lines in the Uplift universe act like the mythical Progenitors that began the whole uplift tradition were gods.
-Some of humanity's worst enemies are those who believe the Progenitors will return to cleanse the galaxy of "impure" species like us uppity wolflings.
+With many interpretations of why they vanished and resulting wars.
+Some of humanity's worst enemies are those who believe the Progenitors will return to cleanse the galaxy of "impure" species like those uppity wolflings in Earthclan.

 - In Stargate SG-1 and Stargate Atlantis the Ancients are sometimes considered to be gods.
-They don't really care that much but their evil counterparts the Ori demand worship.
+They don't really care that much, however their evil counterparts the Ori demand worship.

 - The Lizardmen of Warhammer worship the Old Ones, who created the world and try to carry out their plan for the destruction of Chaos.

 - It is all but stated that the Adeptus Mechanicus of Warhammer 40K who keep humanity's machines running are in fact worshipping the Void Dragon, a C'tan star god who was imprisoned on Mars long ago.

 - In Myriad Song the Remanence reveres the Syndics and eagerly await their return, seeing how they are ruled by descendants of their genetically modified slave overseers.